RedFlame2112/RedFlame2112/README.md

-# Hi there, I'm Sag! 👋
+# Hi there, I'm RedFlame2112! 👋
-- Currently a senior @ the University of Illinois at Urbana Champaign 💻💻💻
+- Incoming MCS @ the University of Illinois at Urbana Champaign 💻💻💻
 - likely expanding my nvim configuration 🙃
-- My interests are Infosec, Cryptography, Networking, and Distributed Computing
+- My interests are Offensive Security, Cryptography, Networking, and Distributed Computing
 - You can contact me on Discord below!
   - My discord is **quaternion_**